top of page

 Photo by Maya Santangelo

 "Ms. Warmouth traveled to the High Arctic near the North Pole.
-No humans live there but she found plastic garbage washing up on the shorelines of remote islands.
+She found plastic garbage washing up on the shorelines of remote islands where no humans live.
 One of the items in the picture looks a lot like the plastic sporks we use every day at school.

 Where did it come from and how did it get there?"